 - It tells a detailed, interesting story.
 Many students have volunteered at schools or helped out younger children, but this Boston College essay lets readers really see the uniqueness of the applicant's experience.
-We learn about two children, Thomas and Miguel, and how the experience of helping them positively impacted the applicant.
+We learn about two children, Thomas and Miguel, and how the process of helping them fundamentally shaped the applicant.

 - It focuses on a key Jesuit value: giving back to others.
 If you plan to respond to Prompt 4, this is a great essay to look to for tips.
-It’s all about helping the common good and highlights, especially with its last line, the applicant’s desire to continue helping the community.
+It's all about helping the common good and highlights the applicant's desire to continue helping the community.

 How to Write a Great Boston College Essay: 4 Tips